A Proud Tradition

 WNH was made possible through the generosity of William Newton who, upon his death in 1924, left considerable assets to the city of Winfield for the construction of a hospital.
 Newton was a local business owner harness maker who slowly accumulated wealth from investments and oil on his properties.

 Throughout its history, the hospital has been a proactive force in providing healthcare for the area.
-This is evidenced by the four rural health clinics, office facilities for medical staff, occupational health for local industry, home health services and all the other quality in-patient and out-patient services it provides.
+This is evidenced by the five rural health clinics, office facilities for medical staff, occupational health for local industry, home health services and all the other quality inpatient and outpatient services it provides.

 Meeting the healthcare needs of the citizens in the surrounding area has always been, and always will be, our number one priority.